WDCN-LD

-WDCN-LD, VHF digital channel 6, branded on air as La Nueva 87.7, is a low-powered Spanish-language television station licensed to Washington, D.C., United States.
-WDCN-LD markets itself as a conventional radio station broadcasting Spanish contemporary hits.
+WDCN-LD (channel 6), branded on air as QuéOnnda 87.7FM, is a low-power television station licensed to Fairfax, Virginia, United States, serving the Washington, D.C., metropolitan area.
+Owned by Signal Above LLC, WDCN-LD markets itself as a conventional FM radio station, broadcasting Spanish contemporary hits.

+WDCN-LD has its studios on Old Gallows Road in Tysons.
+The transmitter is on Lee Highway (US 29) near Interstate 495 (The Capital Beltway) in Merrifield.

 History

 In the analog television era, stations on television channel 6 broadcast an FM audio signal at 87.75 MHz which is receivable by ordinary FM radios.
-These stations, colloquially known as "Franken-FMs", took advantage of this fact and a loophole in Federal Communications Commission (FCC) regulations that only require a television station to broadcast some kind of video content, not that the video and audio content are related.
+Some low-powered stations – colloquially known as "Franken-FMs" – took advantage of this fact and a loophole in Federal Communications Commission (FCC) regulations that did not require a television station's video and audio content to be related (only that there is some sort of video content) to market themselves as radio stations.

+WDCN-LP began broadcasting primarily audio content in 2009, prior to which it was a conventional television station broadcasting Spanish religious programming.
+At first, it was to be leased to Mega Media as the second outlet for Pulse 87, which had already been on the air at WNYZ-LP in New York City; the deal fell through and Mega went bankrupt later in the year.
+Instead, the station began broadcasting Spanish hits as "La Nueva 87.7".
+This continues to the present day, with a branding change to "DC 87.7" in 2022 when Costa Media took over programming at the same time it purchased WFAX (1220 AM).

+Permanent radio operation

 Low-powered analog stations were exempt from the 2009 digital television transition, allowing WDCN-LP to continue operating as a Franken-FM.
 However, the later set a 2021 deadline for all low-powered stations to cease operating in analog.
-Several Franken-FMs proposed experimentally embedding an FM carrier at 87.7 MHz inside an ATSC 3.0 signal, which tests later showed to be technically feasible; the FCC is allowing this under special temporary authority, provided the stations broadcast at least one accompanying television service, and the FM and television signals have similar coverage.
+Several Franken-FMs proposed experimentally embedding an FM carrier at 87.7 MHz inside an ATSC 3.0 signal, which tests later showed to be technically feasible; the FCC initially allowed this under special temporary authority grants, provided the stations broadcast at least one accompanying television service, and the FM and television signals had similar coverage.
+On July 20, 2023, an FCC "Report and Order" included this station as one of 13 "FM6" stations allowed to continue to operate an FM radio broadcast, as a "ancillary or supplementary" service.

+Switch to digital

 WDCN-LP signed off on July 13, 2021, the day on which the FCC ended all analog television operation nationwide.
-It restarted operations on October 5, 2021, carrying The Country Network and the embedded "La Nueva" FM signal.
+It restarted operations on October 5, 2021, carrying The Country Network and the embedded FM signal.

-WDCN-LP previously simulcast on co-owned WOWZ-LP, another low-power channel 6 station, licensed to Salisbury, Maryland and serving the Ocean City-Salisbury area; that station has since switched to a simulcast of WVES.
+WDCN-LP previously simulcast on co-owned WOWZ-LP, another low-power channel 6 station, licensed to Salisbury, Maryland, and serving the Ocean City–Salisbury area.
+That station has since switched to a simulcast of WVES.